mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `ConcludeAuction` redeemer, we enforce that:

-- There is one input from the standing bid validator, containing the standing bid token.
+- There is exactly one input from the standing bid validator, containing the standing bid token.
-- There is one input from the auction escrow validator, containing the auction state token being spent with the `BidderBuys` or `SellerReclaims` redeemer, which means the auction has been concluded.
+- There is exactly one input from the auction escrow validator, containing the auction state token being spent with the `BidderBuys` or `SellerReclaims` redeemer, which means the auction has been concluded.